 Real Seal provided me with a stipend for travel expenses.
 As usual, all opinions are my own.

-Recently, I was invited to visit a modern dairy farm and it turned out to be a wonderful experience.
+Recently, I was invited to visit a modern dairy farm, Wanner's Pride and Joy Farm and it turned out to be a wonderful experience.
 Along came my husband, my eleven year old son, Eddie, and his friend, Jake.
-The boys were fascinated by the experience as milk is an important part of their diet.
+The boys were fascinated by the dairy farm tour as milk is an important part of their diet.
 I thought they would like the visit for the first hour or so but then be bored.
 That was not the case.
 If they could, I think they would have stayed overnight and slept in the barn with the cows.

 When we first arrived at the farm, our host, Jennifer, took us to see the baby calves.
 The boys loved petting them and the calves sucked on their fingers.
 Getting my fingers sucked by a calf is not my cup of tea but eleven year old boys thought this was very cool.